Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 More Information...?

 If the Lady Destiny or a similar luxury expeditionary yacht for family or charter is of interest, we offer a thorough custom design service.
 We can modify the type to suit a variety of requests in order to change the size or to modify the layout as needed.
-When the design has been completed, it is our usual routine to then follow up with our consultation services during construction.
+As an example of this kind of possibility, I have more recently detailed a much smaller 25m Lady Destiny prototype (86'), also junk rigged but with three masts.